Israeli airstrikes on Gaza resume after weeklong truce with Hamas ends

-DEIR AL-BALAH, Gaza Strip (AP) — Israel's war with Hamas resumed in full force Friday, with airstrikes hitting targets in the Gaza Strip minutes after a weeklong truce expired.
-Black smoke billowed from the besieged territory, and Israel dropped leaflets over Gaza City and southern parts of the enclave, urging civilians to leave their homes to avoid the fighting.
+KHAN YOUNIS, Gaza Strip (AP) — Israel's war with Hamas resumed in full force Friday, as airstrikes hit houses and buildings in the Gaza Strip minutes after a weeklong truce expired.
+Black smoke billowed from the besieged territory, where health authorities reported dozens of Palestinians killed and Israel dropped leaflets over Gaza City and southern parts of the enclave, urging civilians to flee to avoid the fighting.

+In Israel, sirens warned of incoming rockets at several communal farms near Gaza, where militants took credit for launching attacks.

+The resumption of the war threatens to compound the suffering in Gaza.
+Some 2 million people -- almost its entire population -- are crammed into the territory's south, where Israel urged people to relocate at the start of the war and has since vowed to extend its ground assault.
+Unable to go into north Gaza or neighboring Egypt, the only escape for people is to move around within the 85-square-mile area (220 square kilometers).

-In Israel, sirens warned of incoming rockets at several communal farms near Gaza, a sign that militants also restarted attacks.
-The renewed hostilities heightened concerns for Palestinians — many of whom have been displaced by the war — as well as about 140 hostages still in Gaza, after more than 100 were freed during the truce.
+Renewed hostilities also heighten concerns for about 140 hostages still held captive there by Hamas and other militants, after more than 100 were freed during the truce.

-Qatar, which has served as a mediator along with Egypt, said negotiators were still trying to restart the cease-fire.
-Qatar's Foreign Ministry singled out Israel's role in the resumption of fighting and said it "complicates mediation efforts and exacerbates the humanitarian catastrophe."
+Qatar, which has served as a mediator along with Egypt, said negotiators were still trying to reach an agreement on restarting the cease-fire.
+Israel and Hamas traded blame for ending the truce, but Qatar's Foreign Ministry singled out Israel's role in the resumption of fighting, saying it "complicates mediation efforts and exacerbates the humanitarian catastrophe."

+In response to the U.S. calls, the Israeli military released a map dividing the Gaza Strip into hundreds of numbered, haphazardly drawn parcels.
+It asked residents to learn the number associated with their location in case of an eventual evacuation.

+It was not immediately clear how Palestinians would be updated on evacuation calls or where they would go, with no safe areas designated on the map.

-Only hours in to the renewed offensive, the Health Ministry of Hamas-controlled Gaza said 109 people had been killed and dozens wounded.
+Only hours into the renewed bombardment, Gaza’s Health Ministry said 109 people had been killed and dozens wounded.
+Israel said it struck more than 200 Hamas targets.

+Since the war began, more than 13,300 Palestinians have died, roughly two-thirds of them women and minors, according to Gaza's Health Ministry, which does not differentiate between civilians and combatants.

+The war began after the Oct.
+7 attack by Hamas and other Palestinian militants, who killed about 1,200 people, mostly civilians, in southern Israel and took around 240 people captive.

 In the leaflets it dropped in southern Gaza, Israel urged people to leave homes east of Khan Younis, warning that the southern town was now a “dangerous battle zone.”
 Other leaflets warned residents of several neighborhoods in Gaza City in the north to move south.